 This list is by no means exhaustive – you only get to write a “Definitive Guide to Oahu” if you’ve lived there for several years.
 But hopefully this gives you a starting point for planning a trip to Oahu.
 Our favorite things to do in Oahu (or is it on Oahu?):

 The Bishop Museum

 The Bishop Museum is a 15-minute drive from Waikiki, and a visit should be mandatory for all visitors to Hawaii.
 With the largest collection of Hawaiian and Polynesian cultural artifacts in the world, it puts your island visit in perspective.
 Learn about Hawaii’s history and how the islands were essentially stolen by the United States, and dive into the culture.
 Also check out its temporary exhibits.
-In 2021 there’s a spectacular exhibit on urban art with a Hawaiian twist – Pow Wow Hawaii.
 It really is an extraordinary museum.

 We’ve gone parasailing three times now with Hawaiian Parasail and the kids love it.
 The boat ride out is only five minutes or so, and then every group on your boat gets an 8 or 10-minute flight and you return to the marina – fast and fun.
 The kids especially love when they drop down to the water and then go back up.
 I’d recommend the 10-minute flight – you fly higher, and as long as you’re out there you may as well make it last as long as possible.